 - Use of the internet, telephones, cell phones or other technological means to threaten, harass or denigrate other students or school personnel is prohibited. - The school district will not be held responsible for the loss and/or theft of any portable electronic device. - Elementary/Middle School The use of an electronic device during the school day is strictly prohibited and, upon discovery, will be confiscated.
-Upon receiving prior approval from the building principal, a student may use a technological device that is congruent with the student's educational program (Kindle, Sony Reader, etc.). - High School The use of electronic devices such as, but not limited to, smartphone/cell phones, and personal music devices are not permitted in class or during emergency situations or drills without the permission of a staff member. - Any unauthorized use of computer software or internet/intranet account, accessing inappropriate websites, sharing of passwords, downloading of non-educational material, altering and/or tampering with the computer system and/or computer setting or any other violation of the district's acceptable use policy. - Use of Personal Electronic Devices on the School Bus:

-a.
-Video/audio recordings and pictures are not allowed to be taken by students riding a district school bus.

-b.
-Laser pointers are not allowed to be used on school buses at any time. c.
+Upon receiving prior approval from the building principal, a student may use a technological device that is congruent with the student's educational program (Kindle, etc.). - High School The use of electronic devices such as, but not limited to, smartphone/cell phones, and personal music devices are not permitted in class or during emergency situations or drills without the permission of a staff member. - Any unauthorized use of computer software or internet/intranet account, accessing inappropriate websites, sharing of passwords, downloading of non-educational material, altering and/or tampering with the computer system and/or computer setting or any other violation of the district's acceptable use policy. - a.
+Any unauthorized video/audio recordings and pictures are not allowed to be taken of students or staff at any time. - b.
+Laser pointers are not allowed to be allowed on school property. - Use of Personal Electronic Devices on the School Bus: - a.
+Video/audio recordings and pictures are not allowed to be taken by students riding a district school bus. - b.
+Laser pointers are not allowed to be used on school buses at any time. - c.
+Students may not use their personal electronic devices to share content with other students that is profane, lewd, vulgar, or abusive. - d.
 Any electronic devices that are being misused may be confiscated by bus drivers and returned to the students when they depart the bus.
 If a student continues to violate these rules, the device may be confiscated and returned only to a parent/guardian.